By: Jenny Baxter

 The thing is, change is such a fact of life that even in the natural world, transition is the normal course of things.
 Caterpillars go through an amazing transition as they spend time in a chrysalis, only to emerge days later, as a butterfly.
 Their emerging, takes hours as they struggle, and it doesn’t look pretty, even though the final result is often stunning.

-Watch the video to see it happening.
+Watch the video below to see it happening.
 Incredible!

 So “change” and its best buddy “transition” are everywhere.
 Overwhelmed?
 The good news is: You are not alone!